chauff/IN4325/README.md

 ## ECs

 This is a **5 EC course**, with **140 hours** of course work in total.
-We expect you to spread the load evenly across the weeks with 14 hours of work per week.
+We expect you to spread the load evenly across the 9 course weeks.

 ## Learning objectives